axil/numpy-data-types/content/numpy_data_types.rst

 3. Bools
 ********

-The boolean values are stored as single bytes for better performance. `np.bool_` is a separate type from Python’s bool because it doesn’t need reference counting and a link to the baseclass required for any pure Python type.
+The boolean values are stored as single bytes for better performance. `np.bool_` is a separate type from Python’s bool because it doesn’t need reference counting and a link to the base class required for any pure Python type.
 So if you think that using 8 bits to store one bit of information is excessive look at this:

 .. code:: python